-3. in a pan heat oil or ghee. then add the ginger garlic paste (1.5 inch ginger, chopped + 7-8 medium sized chopped garlic, crushed in a mortar-pestle to a fine paste). saute till their raw aroma disappears.
+3. in a pan heat 2-3 tbsp oil or ghee. then add the ginger garlic paste (1.5 inch ginger, chopped + 7-8 medium sized chopped garlic, crushed in a mortar-pestle to a fine paste). saute till their raw aroma disappears.

-4. then add the chopped onions and saute till transparent.
+4. then add 2 medium sized chopped onions (100 grams) and saute till transparent.

-5. add the freshly ground coriander and kashmiri red chili powder. also add green chillies.
+5. add the freshly ground coriander and kashmiri red chili powder. also add 1-2 chopped green chillies.

 6. stir well and saute for few seconds.

-7. add the finely chopped tomatoes and saute for 2 to 3 mins. then add tomato puree (5 medium to large tomatoes, pureed in a blender).
+7. add 2 medium to large finely chopped tomatoes and saute for 2 to 3 mins. then add tomato puree (5 medium to large tomatoes, pureed in a blender).

 8. stir well and continue to saute till you see oil leaving the sides… about 9 to 10 mins on a low flame.

-9. add the capsicum/green bell pepper julienne. stir and simmer for 2 to 3 minutes on a low to medium flame.
+9. add 1 small to medium sized capsicum/green bell pepper julienne. stir and simmer for 2 to 3 minutes on a low to medium flame.

 10. add ½ to ¾ cup water and salt (as required). continue to simmer for some 7 to 8 minutes.

-11. later add crushed kasuri methi/dry fenugreek leaves and add (¾ to 1 tsp) garam masala powder and stir.
+11. later add ½ tbsp crushed kasuri methi/dry fenugreek leaves and add (¾ to 1 tsp) garam masala powder and stir.